sailok/Full-Throttle-assignment/README.md

 User has a many-to-many relationship with ActivityPeriod.

+Rest Api is implemented using djangorestframwork.
+Made serializer.py file which has classes related to these files and converts fetched data to OrderedDict with each activityperiod to its corresponding member.

 Dummy data is populated in database by making a custom command.
-Can be accessed from Full-Throttle-assignment/FullThrottle_app/backend_test/management/commands/create_data.py
+Made method which will randomly generate ActivityPeriod objects and associate them to User objects.